Hockey Greats

 Official site

 In 1997, The Hockey News, the world’s premier hockey magazine, commissioned a panel of experts to name the 50 best NHL players of all time.
 Mario Lemieux finished 4th, even as he announced his retirement from the game.
 With a relatively short career of 13 years (brought down by chronic back pain), Mario achieved two Stanley Cups with his only team, the Pittsburgh Penguins.
 He is widely credited with saving a faltering team with his sensational playing talent (he scored a goal on the first shift of his first game).
 In 1999, Super Mario again rescued the team, on the verge of bankruptcy, by exchanging over $20 million in deferred salary for a majority ownership of the team—the first former player to become a major sports league team owner.
 In 2000, Mario again played savior, by coming back from retirement - and scoring a goal and two assists in his first game back after nearly three years.
 Further health complications forced his final retirement at age 40 in 2006.
+In his ownership position, he garnered a third cup in 2009.

 The official site